Use retention rules to control how long data is preserved. You can:

 Only those who have retention rule privileges can manage retention rules.

 Vault is fully integrated with the products it supports.
 As a result, there's no separate archive.
 If you create a retention rule that applies to all messages or files, it could potentially delete data that your users expect to keep.
 For example, if you set a default retention rule to retain all messages for 365 days, and you have no custom rules or holds, Vault deletes every message in your domain that is older than 1 year.

 - Gmail and Groups—on the day the message is sent (Gmail) or posted (Groups).

 - Drive—either on the day the file was created or the day it was last modified, depending on how you configured the retention rule.

-- Hangouts Chat–on the day the message was sent or was last edited by a user.
+- Google Chat–on the day the message was sent or was last edited by a user.
 When a user deletes a message, it has no effect on retention coverage.

 - It is not being retained by any custom retention rules.
 Data is always kept as required by the custom rule with the longest retention period.
 Custom retention rules always take precedence over the default retention rule, even if the custom retention rule is shorter than the default retention rule.

 - It is not subject to a hold.
 When the hold is removed, retention rules take effect as expected.

 The background process that removes data from Google systems keeps data available in Vault for approximately 30 days before it is fully expunged:

 Messages in a user’s Gmail or posted in Groups when all retention rules expire are immediately removed from the user’s view.
 However, they remain available to Vault administrators for approximately 30 additional days, during which you can search for, export, or place holds on them.
 After 30 days, you can no longer retrieve these messages.